PyMamba/mamba-framework/docs/contributing/submitting_code.rst

 My bug is listed as an open issue
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Then this is a known issue, just read the issue discussion thread to discover if some else is already working on a fix for that, if someone is already working to fix this problem, you can just contact with him (or her) to work together in solving the issue.
+Then this is a known issue, just read the issue discussion thread to discover if someone else is already working on a fix for that, if someone is already working to fix this problem, you can just contact with him (or her) to work together in solving the issue.

 If no other person is working in fix the issue, just write a new comment to the issue discussion thread informing that you are going to work on solve the issue actively and ask other developers about guidance or ideas.